ben196888/Mac-Set-Up/README.md

 - don't install iterm2 color schemes but import the color settings
 - auto setup and import iterm2 configs
 - auto setup vscode
-- auto setup dash
+- migrate to warp or alacritty

 ## deprecated

-- zsh - using fish
+- fish - using zsh
 - java - using sdkman for total java solution
 - spotify - using tidal
 - telegram - using signal